 Dr. James Nicholson Meindl, BCBA

-James Meindl received his M.A. from Penn State – Harrisburg and his Ph.D. in Applied Behavior Analysis and Special Education from The Ohio State University.
-He has worked as a behavior analyst in both home and school settings.
-His work in these settings has ranged from developing academic programming, to teaching independent living skills, to focusing on problem behavior—primarily self-injury and aggression.
-In addition to his clinical work, he has also published in a variety of journals including Research in Developmental Disabilities, the Journal of Applied Behavior Analysis, Psychology in Intellectual Disabilities, and Behavioral Interventions.
-He has also served as a guest reviewer for School Psychology Review, Behavioral Interventions, the Journal of Behavioral Education, and the Journal of Applied Behavior Analysis.
-His research interests including factors influencing choice and preference, contrast, interventions for aggression and self-injury, and delayed consequences.
-He is on the board of directors of the Autism Society of the Midsouth and has been a BCBA since 2006.
+James Meindl is a professor of applied behavior analysis and special education at the University of Memphis.
+He received his M.A. from Penn State – Harrisburg, and his Ph.D. in Applied Behavior Analysis and Special Education from The Ohio State University.
+He has worked as a behavior analyst in both home and school settings on areas ranging from developing academic programming, to teaching independent living skills, to focusing on problem behavior—primarily self-injury and aggression.
+In addition to his clinical work, he has written several book chapters as well as published in a variety of peer-reviewed journals on a broad range of topics in behavior analysis ranging from clinical intervention to conceptual analysis of behavioral phenomena.
+His research interests include choice and preference, interventions on problem behavior, and delayed consequences.
+He is a past-president of the Tennessee Association for Behavior Analysis.